GJprocode/AzureDataEngineeringTokyoOlympics/README.md

 ## Part two: Azure Synaps Analytics with SQL
 ##### Run Azure synaps analytics and run sql queries on top of the transformed data to visualize our data.
 ##### Visualization tools that can be used is Microsoft BI, Tableau, looker studio. etc.
+## Make sure you create an Azure and power BI account with a company account, otherwise when you want to
+## fetch data from Azure Synapse to PowerBI, you need to transfer project from non company account to company account
+## (If you created it with a normal email account),
+## create network and admin roles, which may not work and you must get PowerBI Pro.
+## Alternatively, load data as .csv into PowerBI and Create your Data Analysis Dashboard without a workspace.
+## A good Udemy course on POWERBI is from Phillip Burton, I Do Data.
+Try it!! :)
 ![screenshot](pics/AzureDataPipeline.png)
 ###### ref: https://www.linkedin.com/pulse/azure-end-to-end-data-pipeline-sajad-ahmadi-xrqze/
 ![screenshot](pics/Container.png)